marcom/dss-opt/rna-ensemble-distance-with-ViennaRNA/README.md

 ## Building instructions

+Simply run `make` in this directory:

 ```
 make
 ```

 Tested with gcc-11.3.0 on Ubuntu 22.04.
-The Makefile by default downloads and builds ViennaRNA-1.8.5 as it needs a small patch to build on newer compilers (see `build-ViennaRNA-1.8.5.bash` for details).
+The Makefile by default downloads and builds ViennaRNA-1.8.5.
+It automatically applies a small patch that is needed to build ViennaRNA-1.8.5 with newer compilers, see the `build-ViennaRNA-1.8.5.bash` script for details.

-In case you already have ViennaRNA-1.8.5 installed (header files and static library), you can use:
+In case you already have ViennaRNA-1.8.5 installed (header files and static library), you can run:

 ```
 make VIENNA=/path/to/installed/ViennaRNA-1.8.5